The Grace 401(k)

 The gap shows up decades later.

-value 0 15 30 Years in the plan Transparent, low-cost plan Buried-fee plan the gap
+value 0 15 30 Years in the plan Transparent, lower-cost plan Higher-cost plan The Gap

 In Dollars · A Hypothetical $10M Plan